unidoc/unipdf-examples/image/README.md

 UniPDF allows you to add, extract, list images in your PDF documents.
 Having the ability to play around with images allows for the creation of attractive PDF reports.

+When an image is loaded from a file, its original encoded bytes and any embedded ICC color profile are retained.
+Embedding a JPEG with the default DCT encoder passes the original bytes through unchanged instead of decoding and re-encoding them, and a source ICC profile is attached to the embedded image as an `ICCBased` colorspace.
+Both apply automatically; the retained data is discarded by operations that mutate pixels.

 ## Examples

 - [pdf_add_image_to_page.go](pdf_add_image_to_page.go) explains how to add an image in a PDF document